rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 **Note:** Using the app/console commands of the FOSUserBundle is currently not supported.

+**Note: Each user-system must have its own Form types to functional properly, you can not reuse form types for multiple user-systems.**

 ## Working

 The system works with a `UserDiscriminator`-service which determines which user-type should be handled,